 Puree in a Blender

 Once mixed, smooth the gazpacho out in a blender or food processor to the texture you prefer.
 I use a Vita-Mix blender, because of the large capacity and power.
 Chill for about 4 hours or overnight and enjoy.
+You will need to puree in two batches.

 A note on inspiration.
 Originally I used a recipe from Elizabeth Shephard called Mom’s Gazpacho on the Epicurious website.
 I’ve changed the recipe so much over the years that I call it my own now, but it was her recipe that gave me the idea to use the hardboiled egg and breadcrumbs for body.